 The Group contributes to sustainable development by delivering environmental, social and economic benefits to all stakeholders in a balanced way.
-The Group is pleased to present the environmental, social and governance report (the "ESG report") for the year ended 31 December 2021 for the purpose of demonstration of its efforts on sustainable developments to the stakeholders.
+The Group is pleased to present the environmental, social and governance report (the "ESG Report") for the year ended 31 December 2022 for the purpose of demonstration of its efforts on sustainable developments to the stakeholders.

-This ESG report has been prepared in accordance with the Environmental, Social and Governance Reporting Guide as set out in the Appendix 20 to the Listing Rules and is divided into two parts, namely environmental and social.
-The basis of reporting principles - materiality, quantitative and consistency:
+This ESG Report has been prepared in accordance with the Environmental, Social and Governance Reporting Guide as set out in the Appendix 20 to the Listing Rules and is divided into two parts, namely environmental and social.
+The basis of reporting principles - materiality, quantitative, balance and consistency:

 - "Materiality" Principle: Materiality assessment was conducted and reviewed annually to assess the relative importance of the ESG topics identified.
-Topics that are relevant and important to the operation of the Group and stakeholders must be covered in this Report. - "Quantitative" Principle: If the key performance indicators (KPIs) have been established, they must be measurable and applicable to valid comparisons under appropriate conditions. - "Consistency" Principle: ESG data presented in this Report are prepared using consistent methodologies over time unless otherwise specified either in text or footnote.
+Topics that are relevant and important to the operation of the Group and stakeholders must be covered in this Report. - "Quantitative" Principle: If the KPIs have been established, they must be measurable and applicable to valid comparisons under appropriate conditions. - "Balance" Principle: The ESG Report is unbiased, and should avoid selections, omissions, or presentation formats that may inappropriately influence a decision or judgment by the Report reader. - "Consistency" Principle: ESG data presented in this Report are prepared using consistent methodologies over time unless otherwise specified either in text or footnote.